ushakrishnan/AchievingOperationalMaturity/README.md

    git clone https://github.com/ushakrishnan/AchievingOperationalMaturity.git
    cd AchievingOperationalMaturity
    ```
-2. **Explore the Ebook**: Start with `AchievingOperationalMaturity.md`.
+2. **Explore the Ebook**: Start with [AchievingOperationalMaturity.md](AchievingOperationalMaturity.md).
-3. **Dive into the Code**: Navigate to the `code/` directory for reusable components.
+3. **Dive into the Code**: Navigate to the [code/](code/) directory for reusable components.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this ebook and its resources.
 Please provide proper attribution to the original authors:

 ```
 Achieving Operational Maturity in ML + LLM Platforms